mdaconta/xlm-eco-api/docs/dynamic-administration.md

 ## Real-provider harness and restart

 Use [dynamic-administration-matrix.json](dynamic-administration-matrix.json) for the nine documented candidate inputs.
-The harness also supports pure registry discovery when `--matrix` is omitted.
-It never makes direct provider calls or has a hard-coded provider catalog.
+When `--matrix` is omitted, the harness discovers eligible models from the registry and then invokes inference for those models; this is potentially billable, not a read-only discovery check.
+All inference goes through XLM, and the harness has no hard-coded provider catalog.

 ```powershell
 python .\src\test\python\admin_matrix_check.py --admin-token-file 'C:\XLM\secrets\admin.token' --matrix .\docs\dynamic-administration-matrix.json --demonstrate-switching --snapshot .\target\admin-before-restart.json --output .\target\admin-matrix.json